FHBiostat-Postdocs/git_intro/README.md

 While a project is worked on, files are created, edited, saved, or deleted.
 Any files created under your repo directory are all by default being tracked with version control.

 Try creating a simple text or script file with a few lines of text.
 Save it like you normally would on your local machine.

 Type `git status` to see which files are being tracked and have been updated relative to the current repo directory on Github.
+When in doubt about the status of a repo, type `git status` to gain some insights.

-In git, the phrase "save" is not commnly used.
-Instead, there are three steps called `add`, `commit`, and `push`.
+In git, the word "save" is not commnly used.
+Instead, there are three general steps called **add**, **commit**, and **push**.

 1. Git add is used to specify which of the files listed in the `git status` output you want to eventually save to Github.
 To syntax is

 ```
 git add <file1> <file2> ... <fileN>
 ```

+You can type multiple things to save files. `git add *.R` will add all files ending in .R that appeared from `git status`. `git add *` will add all files from `git status`.

 2. Next, we `commit` our changes from `git add` and we can include a handy note/message informing ourselves or others what was changed.
 This is useful because we could be looking at a long list of commits to track the changes to a file over time.
 The syntax and example is